worldmaking/WebXRNodeLab_eCampus21/README.md

 # Client code

+Client code is all held in the `/public` folder of the repository.
+All content in this folder is served from the server.

-The client code (`index.js`) defines how the world is experienced.
+Client code (e.g. `index.js`) defines how the world is experienced.
 It is defined largely using the Three.js library.

 The first call loads the template module code from `app.mjs`.